-Leading up to your procedure with the Monarch™ Platform, you may have several questions.
+Leading up to your procedure with the MONARCH® Platform, you may have several questions.
 Our goal is to inform you about robotic-assisted bronchoscopy.

 We have listed the most common questions and answers.

-Before the procedure starts, you will be put to sleep with anesthesia.
-Your doctor will then insert a thin tube called a bronchoscope through your mouth and throat into the lung and take a tissue sample of the nodule.
+Your doctor will insert a thin tube called a bronchoscope through your mouth and throat into the lung and take a tissue sample of the nodule.
 The sample will be sent to a laboratory to find out more information about your nodule.

-When you hear the term “robotic bronchoscopy or robotic-assisted bronchoscopy,” it’s not uncommon to wonder if your bronchoscopy will be performed by a robot.
-While the Monarch™ Platform does utilize breakthrough robotic technology, you can rest assured that your procedure will not be performed by a robot.
+When you hear the term “robotic bronchoscopy,” it’s not uncommon to wonder if your bronchoscopy will be performed by a robot.
+While the MONARCH® Platform does utilize breakthrough robotic technology, you can rest assured that your procedure will not be performed by a robot.

-If you or a loved one has a nodule in a hard-to-reach area of the lung, robotic-assisted bronchoscopy may be able to provide you a safe and effective way of getting an efficient diagnosis.
-Ask your doctor if this procedure is right for you, or find a physician using this technology with our Physician FInder.
+If you or a loved one has a nodule in a hard-to-reach area of the lung, robotic bronchoscopy may be able to provide you a safe and effective way of getting an efficient diagnosis.
+Ask your doctor if this procedure is right for you, or contact one of our medical partners to schedule a consultation.